linode/terraform-provider-linode/website/docs/d/volume.html.md

 - `size` - The Volume's size, in GiB.

-- `region` - The region in which this Volume is located.
+- `region` - The datacenter in which this Volume is located.

 - `updated` - When this Volume was last updated.